Minimal (song): Track listings

-Another remix of "Minimal" by Lobe appears on the limited edition bonus CD of Fundamental, Fundamentalism.
-The Tiga remix was included on the Japanese release.
+Additional remixes

-Another remix of "Minimal" by Radio Slave appears on the B-side of a promotional 12-inch with two remixes of "Psychological" on the A-side by Ewan Pearson.
-These are part of the "Numb" promotion.
+The maxi-CD of "Minimal" featured the U-MYX software which allowed people to create their own remixes.
+On 25 July, Chris Lowe created a new version of the track titled "Chris Lowe Summer Mix" using the software and uploaded it onto the U-MYX website.

-In addition, it was the first Pet Shop Boys single release to feature the U-MYX software on the maxi-CD which allows people to create their own version of the single.
-On 25 July, Chris Lowe himself created a new version of the track using the software and uploaded it onto the U-MYX website.
+A remix of "Minimal" by Lobe is on the limited edition bonus CD of Fundamental, Fundamentalism.
+A remix by Radio Slave appeared on the B-side of a promotional 12-inch with two remixes of "Psychological" on the A-side by Ewan Pearson.
+These were part of the "Numb" promotion.